ag-informatics/ag-informatics-course/module5/lab5/README.md

    * Consider creating an actual "storyboard" in your first couple of attempts, it will help you think through the actual process you want the user to go through as they first arrive at the website, look for products, and ultimately buy them.
    * Consider breaking up your website into several parts and using each of the squares so you're not packing the whole page into one area, but imagining how the user would digest different parts of the site as they move through.

 3. You will submit 3 of your Crazy8 Sketches that represent your favourite versions.
-Take a photo of your sketches, title them "solution-sketch1" and so on.
+Take a photo of your sketches, title them "solution-lofi-sketch1" and so on.
 Place it in your "prototypes" folder and make sure you desrcibe your sketches in your README.MD file under a heading "Brainstorming" (i.e. what do they show?).

-## Part 2: Paper Prototyping
+## Part 2: Paper Prototyping - Will start this as an class activity
 You will create a paper prototype of a new feature you'd like to test out for the ACRE Farm Management App you built in Module 4.
 You will need to "run" your prototype with 1-2 other people and have them provide feedback - i.e. some "lite" user testing on your prototype.
 As you are watching people "use" your prototype, make notes so that you can answer a questions listed below in your README.MD file.

 > In your README.MD file, create a heading called "Paper Prototype User Feedback", and describe, in brief: